Section I: Close Encounters of a Gay Kind | Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Chapter 6 | Chapter 7

 He held his cuffed hands out, ready, and Captain didn't hesitate to take advantage, slicing rapidly toward Samael's dislocated shoulder.
 The rebel ducked and immediately hissed painfully at the particular motion before crying out when Captain shifted and jammed the knife deep into his bicep.
 He ripped away cruelly and then instantly went for a jab to his exposed throat as Samael twisted his head to the side.

-But the rebel's eyes flashed dangerously and changed his momentum in the blink of an eye, his hands coming up together to catch the bottom of the soldier's wrist.
+But the rebel's eyes flashed dangerously and he changed his momentum in the blink of an eye, his hands coming up together to catch the bottom of the soldier's wrist.
 Captain looked confused before a sudden thrust kick to his groin made him stumble backward with a wheeze, eyes bulging in shock.
 Samael shoved his hands up at the same time, forcing the knife free and then snagging it deftly out of the air.
 He spun to the side, slipping just under the soldier's arm before he slid the knife firmly through the gap in the HADES armor, guiding the blade directly into his rib cage.

 Captain eyes widened and he slowly dropped to his knees, staring with disbelief into Samael's ice-blue irises.
 "What...what are you?"